-Link tagging is used by Google Analytics (and other software) to track traffic to your website originating from emails.
+Link tagging is used by Google Analytics (and other software that works with UTM tags) to track traffic to your website originating from emails.

 It's unrelated to Envoke email activity reports such as opens and clicks, etc.